418 Baker Lab

-Hydrology in a Changing Climate (Spring 2012):
+Hydrology in a Changing Climate- ERE 570 (Spring):

 A graduate level class that uses recent academic literature to investigate how predicted global climate changes are being translated into local hydrologic changes.
 The class explores the formulation of land-atmosphere interactions in GCMs, estimates of continental scale moisture redistribution, dominant atmospheric mechanisms that explain precipitation patterns, GCM downscaling methods, sources of uncertainty in GCMs, and approaches to developing water resource related adaptation plans under uncertainty.
 The intended outcome of the class is to give students the background to critically assess the reasonability of predictions of future changes in hydrology in different locales.